-&lt;sup>52 Refer to the Reserve Offset Program Manual Section 2.4.3 for the definition of "pre-existing projects."
+52 Refer to the Reserve Offset Program Manual Section 2.4.3 for the definition of "pre-existing projects."

-- A list of personnel performing key functions related to project activities (personnel who manage and perform monitoring, measurement, and instrument QA/QC activities for the project), and documentation of any personnel or roles or changes since the pervious site visit; this shall include documented handover of personnel changes, including personnel change dates; and - 3.
+- 1. A schematic of system equipment and configuration, detailing any changes since the previous site visit, and any other supporting documentation for system or operation changes; - A list of personnel performing key functions related to project activities (personnel who manage and perform monitoring, measurement, and instrument QA/QC activities for the project), and documentation of any personnel or roles or changes since the pervious site visit; this shall include documented handover of personnel changes, including personnel change dates; and - 3.
 The sections from the Monitoring Plan that summarize the data management systems and processes in place and a summary of any changes to the systems or processes since the previous site visit.

-Desktop verifications are allowed only for a single 12-month verification period in between 12-month verification periods that are verified by a site visit.
+Desktop verifications are allowed only for a single 12-month verification period in between 12month verification periods that are verified by a site visit.
 Sub-annual verification periods are not allowed under this option.